Heavenly Fragrant Blooms Attract All Kinds of Pollinators

 The lavender purple flowering shrub is rabbit, deer resistant, and tolerant of clay soils once established.
 It is extremely low maintenance and drought tolerant.
 Once established into your landscape, you can set it and forget it besides the occasional watering during dry periods.

-Shop the Nanho Purple Butterfly Bush for sale if you are looking for a bush that attracts butterflies and hummingbirds and is easy to grow.
+Shop the Nanho Purple Butterfly Bush for sale if you are looking for a purple bush that attracts butterflies and hummingbirds and is easy to grow.
 You can even use the buds as cut flowers for vases or centerpieces.
 Plant a butterfly bush today!

 Ask a question